 Many of our practices are combined with both V/JV players practicing together, and we strive very much to think of HCYA Baseball as “one team”.
 However, game/league roster limits and playing time considerations do require us to operate two different squads for game situations both in fall and spring, so there will be two squads formed for that purpose once the coaches have had a chance to evaluate the level of each player’s skill and how that fits into the needs of each squad.

 Note: even if your son comes into this season having been a Varsity player at the high school level on another team, he will be evaluated in this process and may be slotted to JV, or as a “swing player” participating on both V and JV.
 Even if this happens initially, do not be concerned that this is a once-and-done decision.
-Evaluations are being made continually at each game and practice, and there are many examples of players moving up/down to/from Varsity as the season progresses, as their skills and/or team needs change.
+Evaluations are being made continually at each game and practice, and more years than not players move up/down to/from Varsity as the season progresses, as their skills and/or team needs change.
 New players trying out as a senior will need to make the Varsity squad in order to join the program.

 Every effort is made to provide ample playing time for all players on the JV squad, as its purpose is to develop players who will contribute to Varsity’s future success.
 Depending on the size of the JV roster though, there will be some limitations to available playing time.